nuprl/buildabench_workshop/README.md

 1. Heap allocation and free‑list memory management with malloc and free instructions

-2. Implementing a print instruction (including array prI'll write up the results later. inting) in the ILVM interpreter
+2. Implementing a print instruction (including array printing) in the ILVM interpreter

 3. Implementing conditional branching with the ifz instruction in the ILVM interpreter